dude0413/LucidDreamingBot/README.md

 v1.4: added it to where it you can enter questions you are looking for and the answers you want for each of the questions in a txt file called 'replies_to_reply'.
 You would seperate them by ';'.
 Removed the "Has replied to: # posts" feature.

-v1.5 (PLANS): Somehow integrating the # of posts into each answer.
-Intigrating comments into the mix too?
+v1.5: Small update, included the number of #'s I have commented on, into each comment.

+v1.6 (Plans): BIG UPDATE?
+Including comments into the mix?